mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-03-monday_afternoon_metaphlan_and_kitome.md

 94.39562	Bacteria	Proteobacteria	Gammaproteobacteria	Enterobacterales	Yersiniaceae	Serratia	Serratia_fonticola
 ```

-It would be great if we could look at them as krona plots, but krona won't take metaphlan output files as input.
-But with a little text manipulation we can make it work, so that we can run metaphlan and create krona files.
+It would be great if we could look at them as krona plots, but krona won't take MetaPhlAn output files as input.
+But with a little text manipulation we can make it work, so that we can run MetaPhlAn and create krona files.
 With help from ChatGPT, I have written a script that does this.

 Create a file called `metakron.sh` using `touch` then paste in shell script, grant it execute permissions and then run it: